na-na-hi/renget/archive/sfbf5.md

 \>"it should be in about 3-4 weeks when the weather clears up, why do you ask?"
 \>"because when it does, i was thinking that maybe we could get a place down by the shore, craft a few energy drinks and maybe practice a few moves that arent exactly guild approved if you know what i mean"
 \>"y-yeah, that sounds nice but cant we just cuddle for now?"
-\>"yeah that's fine, now put all that gear down and bring that big scaly butt over here.."
+\>"yeah that's fine, now put all that gear down and bring that big scaly butt over here.."%%

 \##################################################